-But some users have been reporting recently problems related to the functionality of Caps Lock and Num Lock keys.
+But some users have been reporting recent problems related to the functionality of Caps Lock and Num Lock keys.

-If you are running a preview build of Windows 10 on your computer and you have problems with your Caps Lock and Num Lock keys, then you should know you are not the single one in this situation.
+If you too have just updated Windows 10 on your computer and you have problems with your Caps Lock and Num Lock keys, then you should know you are not the single one in this situation.

 While there isn’t an official fix for this problem, you could try performing the following actions:

-- On the left, choose Advanced Settings
+- Open the Settings menu.

-- On the Advanced Key Settings tab, select Press the Shift key
+- On the Advanced Key Settings tab, select Press the Shift key.

 - Click OK, then Save